Tanks of the Israel Defense Forces: 1956 Suez Crisis

-On 29 October, Operation Kadesh – the invasion of the Sinai, began when an Israeli paratrooper battalion was air-dropped into the Sinai Peninsula, east of the Suez Canal near the Mitla Pass.
-At the same time, Colonel Sharon's 202nd Paratroop Brigade raced out towards the Mitla Pass.
-Dayan’s efforts to maintain strategic surprise bore fruit when the Egyptian commander Field Marshal Abdel Hakim Amer at first treated the reports of an Israeli inclusion into the Sinai as a large raid instead of an invasion, and as such Amer did not order a general alert.
+On 29 October, Operation Kadesh–the invasion of the Sinai–began when an Israeli paratrooper battalion was air-dropped into the Sinai Peninsula, east of the Suez Canal near the Mitla Pass.
+At the same time, Colonel Sharon's 202nd Paratroop Brigade raced towards the pass.
+Dayan's efforts to maintain strategic surprise bore fruit when the Egyptian commander Field Marshal Abdel Hakim Amer at first treated the reports of an Israeli inclusion into the Sinai as a large raid instead of an invasion and did not order a general alert.
 By the time that Amer realized his mistake, the Israelis had made significant advances into the Sinai.
 Dayan had no more plans for further advances beyond the passes, but Sharon decided to attack the Egyptian positions at Jebel Heitan.
-Sharon sent his lightly armed paratroopers against dug-in Egyptians supported by aircraft, tanks and heavy artillery.
-Sharon's actions were in response to reports of the arrival of the 1st and 2nd Brigades of the 4th Egyptian Armored Division in the area, which Sharon believed would annihilate his forces if he did not seize the high ground.
-Sharon sent two infantry companies, a mortar battery and some AMX-13 tanks under the command of Mordechai Gur into the Heitan Defile on the afternoon of 31 October 1956.
-The Egyptian forces occupied strong defensive positions and brought down heavy anti-tank, mortar and machine gun fire on the IDF force.
+Sharon sent his lightly armed paratroopers against dug-in Egyptians, supported by aircraft, tanks and heavy artillery.
+Sharon was responsing to reports of the arrival of the 1st and 2nd Brigades of the 4th Egyptian Armored Division in the area, which Sharon believed would annihilate his forces if he did not seize the high ground.
+Sharon sent two infantry companies, a mortar battery and some AMX-13 tanks under the command of Mordechai Gur into the Heitan Defile on the afternoon of 31 October.
+The Egyptian forces occupied strong defensive positions and brought down heavy anti-tank, mortar and machine-gun fire on the IDF force.
 Gur's men were forced to retreat into the "Saucer", where they were surrounded and came under heavy fire.
-Sharon sent in another task force while Gur's men used the cover of night to scale the walls of the Heitan Defile.
+Sharon sent in another task force, while Gur's men used the cover of night to scale the walls of the Heitan Defile.
 During the ensuing action, the Egyptians were defeated and forced to retreat.

 On 30 October, a probing attack by Israeli armour under Major Izhak Ben-Ari turned into an assault on the Umm Qataf ridge that ended in failure.
 To the south, another unit of the Israeli 7th Armored Brigade discovered the al-Dayyiqa gap in the Jebel Halal ridge of the "Hedgehog".
-The Israeli forces stormed and took the al-Dayyiqa gap.
-An IDF force entered the al-Dayyiqa and at dawn on 31 October attacked Abu Uwayulah and after an hour's fighting, Abu Uwayulah fell to the IDF.
+The Israeli forces stormed and took the gap.
+An IDF force entered the al-Dayyiqa and at dawn on 31 October attacked Abu Uwayulah.
+After an hour's fighting, Abu Uwayulah fell to the IDF.

-On the morning of 1 November, Israeli and French aircraft launched attacks on the Egyptian troops at Umm Qataf and the 37th Armored Brigade came in and joined the 10th Brigade to assault Umm Qataf, and the Egyptian commander ordered a general retreat from the "Hedgehog" on the evening of 1 November.
+On the morning of 1 November, Israeli and French aircraft launched attacks on the Egyptian troops at Umm Qataf and the 37th Armored Brigade joined the 10th Brigade to assault Umm Qataf.
+The Egyptian commander ordered a general retreat from the "Hedgehog" on the evening of 1 November.